 Most Lansing farmers markets don’t end their seasons until October or November, making this a very fun fall activity plus, a great way to support local.
 Many include orchards and farms selling lovely fall produce.

 » Find a Farmers Market

-It’s time to break out the big knit sweaters, drink hot cups of hot chocolate or coffee on the porch, and take walks in the brisk wind around town.
+It’s time to break out the big knit sweaters, pour that warm hot chocolate or cider on the porch, and take walks in the brisk wind around town.

 See The Changing Colors

 It’s no secret that we have tons of trails and hiking destinations around Lansing.
-Many connect to each other and you could hike for days!
-But the great thing about these places in the fall is the variety of colors that show up on each trail!
+Many connect to each other, making it so you could hike for days!
+The great thing about these places in the fall is the variety of colors that show up on each trail!

-Because of the different types of trees present, some are in vibrant yellow, others in magnificent orange, and some in a rainbow of reds galore!
+Because of the different types of trees present, some are vibrant yellow, others magnificent orange, and some in a rainbow of reds!

 Find fall color tours: